Did He Deserve It? Passenger Punches Out United Airlines Employee In Newark

 The passenger then lands a quick right that staggers the employee.
 A follow-up haymaker puts him down.

-Knocked through the baggage scale onto the carousel behind the counter, the employee staggers to his feet and unsteadily tries to keep fighting.
+Knocked into the baggage scale, the employee lands legs-up on a suitcase in front of the carousel, then staggers to his feet and unsteadily tries to keep fighting.

 "He wants more?
 He wants more!" the passenger shouts.